How to Plan a Stunning Cut Flower Garden Layout

 Factor in any additional plants necessary to support pollinators such as bees or butterflies.
 Knowing exactly how much space is available will help you determine which varieties of flowers will work best for your garden.

-This gives me a little more room, and I don’t get as many weeds growing in the beds.
+This gives me more room, and I don’t get as many weeds growing in the beds.
 But make sure you’re familiar with the types of flowers you’re growing before you make spacing decisions other than what the directions recommend.

 planning a cut flower garden layout